 You may not find a party here, but instead, you’ll find a quiet paradise destination in Amed Bali.
 You’ll need to prepare for days of relaxing on the beach, great diving and snorkeling, and a pleather of seafood to enjoy.

 There are tons of dive shops scattered throughout the coastal area of Amed.
 If you aren’t certified – no worries, every single dive shop here is willing to do so for you for a fraction of the cost it would be in other spots in the world.
-Although I never mustered up the courage myself to actually do this here, I seriously considered it!
+Although I never mustered up the courage myself to actually learn to scuba dive here, I seriously considered it!

 Jl I Ketut Natih, Amed, Abang 80852, Indonesia